bombsimon/wsl/RULES.md

 </td><td valign="top">

 The variable on the line above is used in the loop condition.
+Additionally there are examples for `allow-first-in-block` and `allow-whole-block`.

 </td></tr>
 </tbody></table>